roe-dl/weewx-sqlupload/README.md

 query the database for the content and deliver it to the user.
 Links are adjusted automatically.

-So no changes to the original skin are required.
+So generally no changes to the original skin are required.
 It's simple.
 See [here](#simple-configuration-for-use-together-with-the-built-in-seasons-skin) how to use it for the WeeWX built-in **Seasons skin**.